poupou-web3/sybil-scorer/docs/source/index.rst

-..
-Sybil Scorer documentation master file, created by sphinx-quickstart on Fri Jan 27 16:34:08 2023.
-You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 Welcome to Sybil Scorer's documentation!

+Sybil-scorer is a python package built to help fight Sybil's on blockchain.
+You can install the package with
+Pip install sybil-scorer
 ========================================

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 3
    :caption: Contents:

    flipside